Starting a Business in Europe: Part 2

 Another frequently used indicator is the Global Competitiveness Report, published annually by the World Economic Forum.
 According to its own definition, the Global Competitiveness Report “identifies impediments to growth and thereby helps stimulate the development of relevant strategies to achieve sustained economic progress…It is the most comprehensive and authoritative assessment of the comparative strengths and weaknesses of national economies, used by governments, academics and business leaders.”
 Since the report is published annually it correctly reflects the current economic environment in Europe affected by the global economic downturn, which makes it a very useful tool to assess the economic conditions in the country of your interest.
-Of the top ten countries discussed in the report, six are from Europe: Switzerland (#1), Sweden (#4), Denmark (#5), Finland (#6), Germany (#7), and Netherlands (#10).
+Of the top ten countries discussed in the report, six are from Europe: Switzerland (#1), Netherlands (#4), Germany (#5), Sweden (#6), United Kingdom (#7), and Finland (#10).
 Although European countries generally rank high in this report, not all countries are able to maintain their positions from one year to the next.
-For example, due to its weak financial markets the United Kingdom dropped one rank to 13th.
-It is also notable that Switzerland overtook the U.S.A. as number one over the past year, mostly due to the fact that the Swiss economy remained very stable during the global financial crisis, whereas the United States was several affected by the downturn.
+It is also notable that Switzerland overtook the U.S.A. as number one, mostly due to the fact that the Swiss economy remained very stable during the global financial crisis, whereas the United States was several affected by the downturn.
 The report’s Country Profile Highlights provides a summary of the strong qualities of each country’s economy.
 Sweden, Finland, and Denmark, for example, are all ranked among the top 15 countries with regard to macroeconomic stability with healthy budget surpluses and low levels of public indebtedness.
 Germany, on the other hand, is ranked 1st for the quality of its infrastructure, especially transportation and communications.
-France is also lauded for its excellent infrastructure (ranked 3rd in the world) especially in regard to transportation, communications, and energy.
+France is also lauded for its excellent infrastructure especially in regard to transportation, communications, and energy.

 The Index of Economic Freedom is a series of 10 economic measurements published annually by The Heritage Foundation and The Wall Street Journal.
 The index states that “the highest form of economic freedom provides an absolute right of property ownership, fully realized freedoms of movement for labor, capital, and goods, and an absolute absence of coercion or constraint of economic liberty beyond the extent necessary for citizens to protect and maintain liberty itself.”
 Based on this definition from which it derives its ten major criteria (i.e. business freedom, trade freedom, monetary freedom, property rights, etc.), the report ranks 179 countries worldwide.
 Surprisingly, the highest ranked European country is Ireland (#5), followed by Switzerland (#6), and Denmark (#9), the only European countries among the top ten.